 One of my favourite places to visit in Japan is the beautiful rabbit cafe, Ra.a.g.f (Raabit and get fat) in Harajuku.
 It’s a small room with very healthy, well-loved rabbits just waiting for your affections.
 For around $10au you get to spend an hour with the rabbits and fresh fruit and vegetables to feed them, you’re also allowed to pick them up and take photos with them.

 A friend of mine likened Robot Restaurant to “discovering the meaning of life,” and she was right.
 I don’t want to tell you too much and spoil it for you, but you’ll be treated to an evening of cute Japanese girls dancing, singing and fighting robots.
 You might read reviews asking if it’s worthwhile going to Robot Restaurant.
 Yes, yes it is.
 Do not miss it.
 Better yet, find 15% OFF Discount Ticket for Robot Restaurant Shinjuku Tokyo here.

 4. Eat sashimi

 Don’t even bother calling yourself a tourist if you don’t make time to eat traditional Japanese sashimi.
 The best chefs aren’t young bucks, they’re chefs who spent their lives perfecting the art and producing the best quality sushi and sashimi in the world.
-Find a Reservation for Sushi Jiro Roppongi, Michelin 2-star, Tokyo here.
+Make a reservation for Sushi Jiro Roppongi, Michelin 2-star, Tokyo here.

 5. Eat tempura